Final report for FW18-039

-Louisa Brouwer provided a brief overview of the upcoming feeding trial, explaining the experimental goals, treatments and design.
+Louisa Brouwer provided a brief overview of the feeding trial, explaining the experimental goals, treatments and design.

 The experimental flock of Golden Sexlink chicks arrived at the farm in October 2018.
 Data collection was carried out March – October 2019.